caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 When developing, you may find that you wish you could extend the API of a class or interface when you cannot.
 Maybe it is something you don't control, maybe it is something that is `sealed`, maybe both.
 You can partially get around this by writing *extension methods*.
 These are static methods that can be called as if they were instance methods of any arbitrary class or struct, even one that you do not control.

-An extension method is a static method, in a static class, with at least one parameter, and where the first parameter is declared with the `this` modifier.
+An extension method is a static method, in a static class, with at least one parameter, where the first parameter is declared with the `this` modifier.
 It can be called as a normal static method; or, it can be called as if it were an instance method of any instance or value of the first parameter's type (including `null` for reference types).
 The `this` parameter can be of any type, including things such as `enum` types that cannot normally have methods.

 Imagine, for example, that you wish the `string` type had a `ToAlternateCase()` method that changed characters alternately to upper then lower case.
 Now, `string` is sealed, so you can't subclass it.
 Creating an extension method, though, is straightforward.
 One possible implementation would be as follows: